kalmyk/fox-wamp/README.md

 ### Aggregate Engine for the data streams

 <p>
-    What if to define table structure with aggregation functions in the same information schema?
+    What if to define table structure along with aggregation functions in the same information schema?
+    That could look like some kind of transaction definition that is represent in json schema.
 </p>
 <p>
     The idea is to have definitions of cross table relations and calculation rules in one place.